 We would like to thank those involved in previous work on bus stop guidelines, including staff from our member jurisdictions, as these were used as base information to develop our local guidelines.
-We specifically would like to thank OMNITRANS, Santa Barbara Metropolitan Transit District (MTD), Orange County Transit Authority (OCTA), Washington Metropolitan Area Transit Authority (WMATA), National Association of City Transportation Officials, and the Texas Department of Transportation for guidelines or documents referenced.
+We specifically would like to thank OMNITRANS, Santa Barbara Metropolitan Transit District (MTD), Orange County Transit Authority (OCTA), Washington Metropolitan Area Transit Authority (WMATA), National Association of City Transportation Officials, and the Texas Department of Transportation for guidelines or documents referenced in the development of these guidelines.